 Photo by Polina Zimmerman from Pexels.

-Extension of time to enrol and new exemptions for the Federal Government’s $130 billion wage subsidy JobKeeper Payment,
+Further extension of time to enrol and reduced payment rates for the Federal Government’s $130 billion wage subsidy JobKeeper Payment,

-The State Government have also announced that the JobKeeper Payment is exempt from payroll tax and WorkCover premiums, for the gap between an employees normal wage and the $1500 a fortnight JobKeeper Payment.
+The State Government have also announced that the JobKeeper Payment is exempt from payroll tax and WorkCover premiums, for the gap between an employees normal wage and fortnightly JobKeeper Payment.

 Our Small Business Support & Assistance Officer, Colin Thompson, is available to help you make sense of your entitlements.
 Reflecting on his interactions with over 120 local businesses to date, his key takeaways is;